Kyza/nests/README.md

 ## Concepts

-First of all, if you are looking for effecient ways to store data, this is **_not_** the library for you.
-However, if you can deal with slightly slower response times in trade for an easier API, this **_is_** the library for you.
+First of all, if you are looking for _super speedy_ ways to store data, this is not the library for you.
+However, if you can deal with slightly slower response times in trade for a much easier API, this _is_ the library for you.

 ### How can I think of this data structure?